aaron-grau/curic/full-stack-project/resources/expository_readings/aws-vs-heroku.md

 Heroku and AWS are cloud services that enable developers to deploy web and mobile apps.
-The main differences between the products are that AWS's Elastic Computer Cloud (EC2) is an Infrastructure as a Services (IaaS), while Heroku and AWS Elastic Beanstalk are examples of Platform as a Service (Paas).
+The main differences between the products are that AWS's Elastic Computer Cloud (EC2) is an Infrastructure as a Service (IaaS), while Heroku and AWS Elastic Beanstalk are examples of Platform as a Service (Paas).